K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ## <div id='2.2'> 2.2.
 Development Environment Configuration

 To configure a PHP development environment, you need to install a Web server, PHP engine, and an extension, and there is a tool that configures it easily.
-In this guide, we will install and configure using XAMP..
+In this guide, we will install and configure using XAMP.

 The systems configured for this documentation are as follows:
--	OS : Windows 8.1 64bit
+-	OS: Windows 8.1 64bit
 -	XAMP PHP 5.5.30
 -	Mongo library :
 -	Composer :